Updated on January 31, 2025

 The Antigua and Barbuda citizenship by investment program is one of the newest in the Caribbean.
 It was launched in 2013.

-The property purchased to participate in the citizenship program can be sold five years later to return the money.
+The property purchased to participate in the citizenship program can be sold 5 years later to return the money.
 The investor can also earn rental income during ownership.

-Family members can obtain citizenship with the investor.
-The program allows the main applicant’s spouse, children, parents, and siblings to participate.
+Family members can obtain citizenship with the investor: a spouse, children, parents, grandparents, and siblings can participate.

 Antigua and Barbuda offers a special investment option to families of six or more.
-They can contribute $150,000+ to the University of the West Indies Fund.
+They can donate $260,000 to a designated higher education institution.
 Thus, a large family spends less than under any other Caribbean CBI program.
 One family member can enrol in the university and study for a year free of charge.

 Investors must spend in Antigua and Barbuda at least 5 days within the first 5 years after obtaining citizenship.